DEQSE-Project/deqse-vscode-extension/README.md

 ## Extension Settings

+- `deqse.projectCreator.templatesDirectory`: Directory to read/store project template folders.
+- `deqse.projectCreator.usePlaceholders`: Look for and replace placeholders in template (e. g. #{author}).
+- `deqse.projectCreator.placeholderRegExp`: Regular expression for detecting placeholders (e. g. \"#{(\\w+?)}\").
+The first capture group dictates the placeholder key.
+- `deqse.projectCreator.placeholders`: List of placeholders, in key-value string pairs.
+- `deqse.codeConverter.input.fromFile`: Specifies whether to use the currently open file as input instead of the input text area.
+- `deqse.circuitDesigner.offlineMode`: Specifies whether the circuit designer should be started in offline mode, without requiring an internet connection.
+Might not use an up-to-date version of the circuit designer.

 ## Setup

 To be able to use the Qubit Toaster quantum simulator, execute the following command to install it: